saulrichardson/solstice/data/cache/Hsiao_et_al.__2023_/extracted/document.md

 outcomes included influenza A, influenza B, and influenza-related hospitalization outcomes.
-We used Cox regression analysis to estimate the hazard ratio of the recombinant vaccine as compared with the standard-dose vaccines against each outcome We calculated the relative vaccine effectiveness as 1 minus the hazard
+We used Cox regression analysis to estimate the hazard ratio of the recombinant vaccine as compared with the standard-dose vaccines against each outcome.
+We calculated the relative vaccine effectiveness as 1 minus the hazard

 ### standard
 f

 BACKGROUND
 Quadrivalent recombinant influenza vaccines contain three times the amount of hemagglutinin protein as standard-dose egg-based vaccines, and the recombinant formulation is not susceptible to antigenic drift during manufacturing.
 Data are needed on the relative effectiveness of recombinant vaccines as compared with standard dose vaccines against influenza related outcomes in adults under the age ABSTR ACT g